AA-Kl/aa-kl.github.io/instances/VacancyDescr.md

 - Main point of contact for client operational queries!!!
 - Provide support to Front Office Sales and Trading around lifecycle management
 - Contribute to the development of new techniques for the trade life cycle, and improve processes and workflows
-- Driving initiative to reduce Manual Touch Points (MTP's) for global team
+- Driving initiatives to reduce Manual Touch Points (MTP's) for global team